Abhinav-gh/Os-MiniProj/README.md

 - Very efficient operations by utilizing **data structures** like the **Binary Search Tree**.
 We have made the BSTs for books and borrowers.
 The BST is pre-processed with the database files to get it ready for handling user queries.
 The corresponding helper functions then update the database files accordingly.
     - Borrwing and Returning books with automatic **fine** calculation by the server.
     - Efficient Book Management.
 Librarians can **manage** (add/remove/modify) all the books in library.
     - Search and Browse.
-Users can **search** for books by their unique ISBN number.
+Users can **search** for books by their unique ISBN.
 Searching implemented using BST as mentioned above.
 - Multithreading and Concurrent Operations
     - Concurrent user handling.
 Server support for **multiple clients** performing actions **concurrently** (simultaneously) without performance degradation.
     - Database operation performed by the server in a **separate thread** to prevent blocking.
 Improves server response time.